reymondv/social-media-app/README.md

 ```
 4. You can now access the application through http://localhost:3000

-#Functionality and features
+# Functionality and features
-1. Posting by typing in the text area
+1. Create a post by typing in the text area and submitting it
 2. Viewing news feed for the posts
 3. Edit specific post by clicking edit button in the post
 4. Delete post by clicking the trash bin icon in the post